Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Skip to Content

 How do I go about re-enrolling each year?

 Enrolments open for the following academic year on 1 October in the preceding year.
 At this stage students are required to go into the portal and re-enrol before the end of the preceding year.
 An Enrolment Offer of Place will be send to you through the portal which you will need to accept to confirm your place in the new academic year.
 If you are enrolled in a named doctorate degree (DClinPsych, EdD) and are completing coursework, you will also be required to accept a Student Declaration for each academic year.
 The Graduate Research School will email you if this applies to you.
-When your re-enrolment is processed this will generate the fees due for the year, but they won’t be due for payment until the anniversary of your start date.
+Re-enrolment will generate a fees invoice for the new academic year.

 How do I change my thesis topic from the one I put on my application?

 If the change in thesis topic is fine tuning of the name it can be noted on the six monthly report that the topic has changed.
 However if the change is more substantial requiring a change of supervision panel, and/or academic unit the candidate should withdraw from the programme and re-enrol into a new candidature.
 This is particularly so if data collected for the original topic cannot be used in the new thesis.

 What is the difference between extension and suspension?

 A suspension applies when the candidate will not carry out any work on their doctoral study.
 Access to the library and supervision is stopped and the clock is stopped in terms of expected submission date.
 A compensatory extension applies when a candidate has been working on their study however due to no fault of their own progress has been impeded.
 This can include difficulty accessing laboratory equipment, family issues and ill health.
 An extension applies if a candidate needs extra time in which to complete their thesis.
 Extensions incur additional fees